guerilla7/CyberMoE/README.md

 If these files are missing, you may encounter file-not-found errors.
 You can create them manually or use the provided samples above.

+## Built-in RLHF Loop and Feedback Analytics

+The Streamlit app supports a simple RLHF loop:

+- Collect feedback per inference (correct/incorrect, optional correction, notes).
+Feedback is written to `data/feedback.jsonl`.
+- Train a tiny reward model on the collected signals via the sidebar button.
+- Fine-tune CyberMoE from the feedback data.
+The fine-tuned checkpoint is saved to `checkpoints/cybermoe_finetuned.pt` and auto-loaded on app restart.

+Feedback analytics are available in the main view:

+- KPIs (total, correct/incorrect, observed accuracy)
+- Distributions (predicted labels, corrections, predicted domains)
+- Confidence analysis by outcome
+- Average gating signal and domain relevance scores
+- Accuracy over time and recent samples table

+You can also export/import `feedback.jsonl` via the sidebar:

+- Download the current file for backup or transfer.
+- Upload a JSONL file and choose Append or Replace.
+Replace requires a confirmation checkbox, and uploads are validated with a minimal schema before being written.

 ## Large Files and Git LFS

 This repo uses Git LFS to store large artifacts like model checkpoints and some datasets.
 The patterns are configured in `.gitattributes` (e.g., `checkpoints/**`, `data/**`, `*.pt`, `*.csv`, `*.jsonl`).
 Collaborators should set up Git LFS locally to avoid pointer files and 100MB push limits on GitHub.